zhxinyu/cosan/README.md

 ~~~~~~~~~~~~~~~

 ## constexpr
-As we allow for user-determined numeric type `NumericType`, the detailed implementation or functions needed maybe slightly
+As we allow for user-determined numeric type `NumericType`, the detailed implementation or functions needed may be slightly
 different among each other.
 For instance, when we are trying to read data from `csv` file.
 Different data type requires different
 string-to-numeric function.
 For `double`, one is required `std::stod` while 'std::stof' is the candidate function if
 `float` is chosen.
-To take care of this variant before running time, we conside the static-i.
+To take care of this variant before running time, we conside the static-if.
 The feature
 allows us to discard branches of an if statement at compile-time based on a constant expression condition.
 In the following
 code as an example, we define a template function with input requiring `NumericType` as numeric and then the implementation
 is decided via `if constexpr` statement.